Tiago-Minuzzi/TheAllMITE/README.md

 ## Installation

-It's to recommended to install it in a virtual environment.
+It's recommended to install it in a virtual environment.

 `Python >= 3.8` and `pip` are required to install the dependencies.
 To install run: